Future of food: seeking connections

 Corn-fed landscape of monocultures

 Did you know that the most widely planted crop in the world is corn?
 Not grown for us, but for the animals and even fish, that do not have their digestive systems suited to this grainy feed.
-As a result of feeding the cows grains they suffer tremendous digestive discomfot and pain.
-What is unethical is that we may eat some of this corn-fed flesh, but a large proportion of it gets wasted in the process from slaughtering, storage or transportation, to throwing away the unfashionable cuts.
+As a result of feeding the cows grains they suffer tremendous digestive discomfort and pain.
+What is unethical is that we may eat some of this corn-fed flesh, but a large proportion of it gets wasted in the process from slaughtering, storage or transportation, to throwing away unfashionable cuts.

-Since corn is cheep, all possible derivatives from this often genetically altered crop are used in manufactured foods to sweeten, homogenize, thicken or otherwise manipulate the heavily processed product.
+Since corn is cheep, all possible derivatives from this often genetically altered crop are used in manufactured foods to sweeten, homogenise, thicken or otherwise manipulate the heavily processed product.
 That is one of the major factors of the drastic food price drops over the past half century.
-The manufacturers feed us with vastly unnatural colourings, fillers, and stabilizers, while the real food content is minimal, as if it were just a seasoning on the long ingredients list.
+The manufacturers feed us with vastly unnatural colourings, fillers, and stabilisers, while the real food content is minimal, as if it were just a seasoning on the long ingredients list.
 The US food corporations are still the food processing gurus, and Europe with Japan did not linger behind.
 Recently joined by developing countries, the development’s magic mantra seduces to such irresponsible misleading shortcuts.

 Nature vs “Frankenstein” science